-Top 40 Commercial Alternatives to ReadyAPI
+Top 1 Alternatives to ReadyAPI for SOAP/REST/GraphQL Testing

 ReadyAPI traces its roots to SoapUI, an open-source project launched in the mid-2000s to make API testing for SOAP services accessible through a GUI.
 Over time, as REST and GraphQL rose to prominence, the commercial ReadyAPI suite emerged to serve the needs of modern teams that require robust API functional testing, data-driven validation, contract testing, and pipeline-ready automation.